sustac/SearchCrawl/README.md

 Once done you will be prompted to use the graph program or the index program.
 The graph program can produce various graph metrics of the websites and links plus draw a simple visualization of the graph.
-The index program will let you search the crawled data for the terms you supply.
-It will generate a score for each page and then return the title and website url.
+The index program will let you search the crawled data for the terms you supply and manage mongodb collections.

 You dont have to use run.sh.
 You can run the programs on the command line.

+When done using the project, to deactivate virtual environment just simply type in deactivate in terminal.

 Some examples websites to try to see the difference in metrics: